 If you're president, would you seek to increase the number of U.S. Supreme Court nominees?

-I'm not gonna play Trump's game.
+I'm not going to play Trump's game.

-And uh that's what I'm focused on.
+And that's what I'm focused on.

 How are they violating the Constitution now?

-It says the American people get an opportunity to choose who they want in the Supreme Court by who they pick as their senator and their president.
+The Constitution says that the American people, I taught constitutional law for over 20 years, says the American people get an opportunity to choose who they want in the Supreme Court by who they pick as their senator and their president.

 People have already voted.